castle-games/documentation/Tutorials/Make Your First Castle Game.md

 ## Adding your game to your profile

+*Note: There is a [separate tutorial](/documentation/tutorials/adding-games-to-your-profile) about this subject if you want to follow that.
+We will cover the same material here.*

 First, we'll want to update the description and cover image of our game.
 Open the file with the '.castle' extension in your project directory.
 You should be able to use your code editor to open this file.
 You will see something like the following:

 ```yaml